OpenTranslationBible/open-bible/en-GB/12.2 Kings/md/2-kings-02.md

 ## 2 Kings 2:22

-And the water has remained pure to this day, according to the word Elisha had spoken.
+And the water has remained pure to this day, just as Elisha had declared.

 ---